-The delivery method is a variant of the joint application development approach, adopted for delivery of data warehouse.
-We staged the data warehouse delivery process to minimize the risk.
-The approach that i will discuss does not reduce the overall delivery time-scales but ensures business benefits are delivered incrementally through the development process.
+The delivery method is a variant of the joint application development approach adopted for the delivery of a data warehouse.
+We have staged the data warehouse delivery process to minimize risks.
+The approach that we will discuss here does not reduce the overall delivery time-scales but ensures the business benefits are delivered incrementally through the development process.

-Data warehouse are strategic investments, that require business process to generate the project benefits.
+Data warehouse are strategic investments that require a business process to generate benefits.
 IT Strategy is required to procure and retain funding for the project.

 Education and Prototyping

-The organization will experiment with the concept of data analysis and educate themselves on the value of data warehouse before determining that a data warehouse is prior solution.
+Organizations experiment with the concept of data analysis and educate themselves on the value of having a data warehouse before settling for a solution.
 This is addressed by prototyping.
-This prototyping activity helps in understanding the feasibility and benefits of a data warehouse.
-The Prototyping activity on a small scale can further the educational process as long as:
+It helps in understanding the feasibility and benefits of a data warehouse.
+The prototyping activity on a small scale can promote educational process as long as −

 The prototype can be thrown away after the feasibility concept has been shown.

-The activity addresses a small subset of eventual data content if the data warehouse.
+The activity addresses a small subset of eventual data content of the data warehouse.

 Identify the architecture that is capable of evolving.

-Focus on the business requirements and technical blueprint phases.
+Focus on business requirements and technical blueprint phases.